 The College Office opens in Term 1 two weeks prior to the children commencing.
-The Principals and Office staff are in attendance during normal College hours for payment of fees, new enrolments and general enquiries.
-The College Office is open during the term breaks from 8.00am to 4.00pm.
+The Principal and Office staff are in attendance during normal College hours for payment of fees, new enrolments and general enquiries.
+The College Office is open for one week during the term breaks from 8.00am to 4.00pm.